SnowConvert: Function References for Teradata¶

 CURRENCYVALUE

-The text that will be inserted as currency.
+The text that will be used as the currency value.

 Returns¶